The R&D technical narrative: the final piece in the R&D tax claim jigsaw - EmpowerRD

 1. We have a short kick-off call to identify your projects.

-2. Through our platform, you answer a number of open-ended questions.
+2. Through our platform, you answer 4 open-ended questions.
 Throughout this process, we’re always on hand to answer any questions you may have.

 3. Our team of tax specialists will draft the narrative and ask for any potential additional information from you.
-Once written up to make it compliant with HMRC, you will review it before it’s submitted through the new Additional Information Form.
+Once written up to make it compliant with HMRC, you will review it before it’s submitted.

 It’s that simple!